 Later, I read and I studied.
 I found a handy pocket-sized translation of the Latin “Tridentine” Mass and endlessly poured over every word; my favorite part, a short set of statements and responses by the priest and the altar boy that almost immediately follows the Confiteor:

 R. And grant us Thy salvation.

 R. And let my cry come unto Thee.

 That was what I wanted to do: to cry out to the Lord.
-After reading this, I immediately built up enough courage to speak with the priest after Mass; I was somewhat trepidatious because, like the former pastor who drafted me as an altar boy, he was a short and powerful looking man; and, his sermons, though never condemnatory, were filled with admonitions about how severely humanity had gone off course.
-To my surprise, he was a remarkably kind and soft-spoken man; I went to Confession, and, he became my father and me – his prodigal son.
-Then, for about a year, I huddled around him a lot – and, he tolerated my presence and incessant questions.
-It was a special time for me: because I was reconnecting with God, the Church, with myself, and with men – now, in a very healthy way.
+After reading this, I immediately built up enough courage to speak with the priest after Mass.
+I was somewhat trepidatious, because, like the former pastor who drafted me as an altar boy, he was a short and powerful-looking man, and his sermons, though never condemnatory, were filled with admonitions about how severely humanity had gone off course.
+To my surprise, he was a remarkably kind and soft-spoken man.
+I went to Confession and he became a sort of stepfather to me, and I, his prodigal son.
+Then, for about a year, I huddled around him a lot, and he tolerated my presence and incessant questions.
+It was a special time for me, because I was reconnecting with God, the Church, with myself, and with men – but now in a very healthy way.